 Felix-Gonzales Torres

 Cuban artist Felix Gonzales-Torres was a gay artist working in America.
 Throughout his career, he made conceptual work relating to his sexual identity and responding to the difficulties of living with HIV/AIDS.
 In 1991, his long-term partner, Ross Laycock, died of complications due to AIDS, which led Gonzales-Torres to create some of his most memorable works.
-Below is a recent instalment of his, Untitled (Portrait of Ross in L.A.), created shortly after his partner's death.
+Below is a video of a version of his Untitled (Portrait of Ross in L.A.), created shortly after his partner's death.

 Comprised of 175lbs (nearly 80kg) of wrapped sweets that the public could consume, the amount was chosen to match the bodyweight of Ross as he began to languish due to illness.
 The seemingly seductive, interactive work is in fact supposed to mirror the tragic decline of his partner.